Subway given sandwich course in measuring feet and inches down under

-SYDNEY (Reuters) - The U.S. fast-food chain Subway got caught up in an online furore after an Australian teenager measured his “footlong” Subway sandwich and found that it was an inch (2.54 cm) short.
+SYDNEY (Reuters) - The U.S. fast-food chain Subway got caught up in an online furor after an Australian teenager measured his “footlong” Subway sandwich and found that it was an inch short.

 Matt Corby’s photo of the sandwich next to a tape measure attracted hundreds of thousands of likes and hundreds more comments when he posted it on Subway’s Facebook fanpage.